 What Does Cyber Liability Cover: 6 coverages you should know about

-In a previous post I provided a few links to articles on “cyber liability insurance”.
-The whole reason that this has become a hot risk management topic is because the evolution of business insurance has been out paced by our usage and dependance on technology.
+The whole reason that cyber liability insurance has become a hot risk management topic is because the evolution of business insurance has been out paced by our usage and dependance on technology.
 The standard policy for Property and Liability, that every company has today, is virtually the same as the policy that they would have had 25 years ago.
 Sure there have been minor updates, but for the most part, some of the biggest risks businesses face today are not covered by their insurance.
 Basically every business uses a computer system to manage its finances and billing, store customer information, control marketing and PR programs, communicate with clients, store client data, manage human resources and employee info – and on and on…..and the fact is that traditional business insurance policies don’t address the significant impact there would be on a company if their systems were compromised.

 The insurance industry has recognized some of the shortcomings for many years (loss of data not being covered by property insurance – because property as defined in insurance policies must be tangible to qualify to be covered – has been a heated topic for as long as I can remember).
 A few insurers have offered cyber policies to address these concerns for many years.
 However, only recently have more carriers followed suit and produced their own cyber liability insurance coverages.
 Eventually standard business policies will have to address their shortcomings, but until then, a separate insurance policy must be considered as you evaluate your overall corporate risk.